Phil-avi/SL-Site-Analysis-App/README.md

 # SL Site Analysis App

-This repo contains a [geo mapping app](https://sl-site-analysis.herokuapp.com/) developed for Dove Air.(It may take a minute or two for the page to load).
+This repo contains a geo mapping [app](https://sl-site-analysis.herokuapp.com/) developed for Dove Air (It may take a minute or two for the page to load).

 This dashboard (alpha) presents the medical resources distribution and Dove Air's drone delivery service range in Sierra Leone.
 It is developed to serve our clients from Directorate of Science, Technology & Innovation (DSTI), Sierra Leone and to assist them in making better informed decisions regarding operation site location selection, and flight routes control etc.
 # Technical Details